casdegroot-github/CompositeNodeIdSerializerBug/README.md

 ## Current Issue

-When upgrading to newer versions of HotChocolate, the node ID serialization format changes, causing tests that verify the exact serialized format to fail.
+When upgrading from HotChocolate 15.1.6-p.1 to 15.1.6-p.2, the node ID serialization format changes, causing tests that verify the exact serialized format to fail.
+The specific change affects how escape characters are handled in the serialized output.

+### Reproduction Steps

+1. Run tests with HotChocolate 15.1.6-p.1 - ✅ Tests pass
+2. Update package reference to 15.1.6-p.2
+3. Run tests again - ❌ Tests fail due to changed serialization format

 ## Test Case